A log event (modelled by

 contains information at a point in time and the state of a running system.

 Important properties of an event are:

-Each event also has a unique, random ID that is printed by the internal logger for diagnostic purposes.
+Each event also has a unique ID that is printed by the internal logger for diagnostic purposes.